About the children

 The median amount of time that a child spends in foster care is just over a year.
 More than half of the children in foster care will be reunified with their parents or primary caregivers, and nearly one-quarter will be adopted, many by their foster parents.

 Each year, approximately 20,000 youth will age out of the foster care system when they turn 18 or 21, or when they finish high school (depending upon the state in which they live.)
 These children are at increased risk of poor educational outcomes, experiencing homelessness, and being unemployed.
-Read more about why older youth need families.
+Read more about why teens need families.

 Frequently asked questions about children in foster care